Urban Micro-Apartment Rentals Guide: Essential Information for Modern City Living

 What is considered a micro-apartment?

-A micro-apartment is typically a compact residential unit ranging from approximately 150 to 400 square feet.
-These units are designed to maximize functionality using space-efficient layouts and multifunctional furniture.
+A micro-apartment is a compact residential unit ranging from approximately 150 to 400 square feet.
+These units are designed with space-efficient layouts and multifunctional furniture.

 Who typically lives in micro-apartments?

-Micro-apartments are often chosen by young professionals, students, remote workers, and individuals who prioritize urban location and convenience over larger living spaces.
+They are commonly chosen by young professionals, students, and remote workers.
+These individuals prioritize convenience and location over larger living spaces.

 Are micro-apartments common in major cities?